-- 5. Attribution of official representation without previous authorization of University authorities, Student Councils or any recognized student group. - Organization of or participation in collections of money or of any other kind, inside University land without written permission from the Chief Executive Officer or designated person. - 7.
-Smoking in classrooms, laboratories, offices, and halls or in any other closed area. - 8.
+- 5. Attribution of official representation without previous authorization of University authorities, Student Councils or any recognized student group. - 6.
+Organization of or participation in collections of money or of any other kind, inside University land without written permission from the Chief Executive Officer or designated person. - 7.
+Smoking, which includes the use of electronic cigarettes, in classrooms, laboratories, offices, and halls or in any other closed area. - 8.
 Refusal to follow instructions given by University personnel while they are performing their duties. - 9.
-Disobedience or violation of any of the probationary conditions or disciplinary sanctions imposed according to the procedures stipulated in these Regulations.
+Disobedience or violation of any of the probationary conditions or disciplinary sanctions imposed according to the procedures stipulated in these Regulations. - 10.
+Unauthorized use of cell phones or other electronic devices during the class or evaluation period.